Morvin-Ian/time-space-complexity/README.md

 specifically proportional to n^2.
 - Algorithms with quadratic time complexity often involve nested loops where each loop iterates n times over an n-sized input, resulting in n^2 total iterations.
+  - Bubble Sort
+    - Bubble Sort has a worst-case time complexity of O(n^2), which occurs when the input list is in reverse sorted order.
+    - In the best-case scenario (when the list is already sorted), the algorithm still requires O(n) time because it needs to pass through the list once to determine that no swaps are needed.

 ### Exponetial time O(2^n)
 - Exponential time complexity O(2^n) describes an algorithm whose time complexity doubles with each additional element